Program Overview

 Application deadline: November 1

 We accept applications through the Central Application Service (CAS), a service provided through SF Match that distributes applications to training programs.
-Using CAS assures that applications are uniform, complete, and distributed orderly.
+Using CAS ensures that applications are uniform, complete, and distributed in an orderly manner.
 You must register with the SF Match and pay an additional fee to access CAS.
 Please refer to SF Match for more information.

 Application Requirements

-Applicants must apply through the SF Match by completing an online fellowship application form, submitting the program application list and providing the following required documentation.
+Applicants must apply through the SF Match by completing an online fellowship application form, submitting the program application list, and providing the following documentation.

-Submit the following documentation online through the Central Application Service (CAS); for details - refer to CAS Applicant Instructions.
+Submit the following documentation online through the Central Application Service (CAS); for details, refer to the CAS Applicant Instructions.

 Non-ACGME Additional Requirements

-• You must provide proof that you have taken and passed all three steps (within three attempts) of appropriate medical licensure examinations (USMLE/COMLEX/FLEX/NBME or Canadian examinations), which the North Carolina Medical Board requires.
-(This requirement can be waived if you’ve been certified/recertified by an approved specialty board within the past ten years; see medical licensure requirements.)
+- You must prove that you have taken and passed all three steps (within three attempts) of appropriate medical licensure examinations (USMLE/COMLEX/FLEX/NBME or Canadian examinations), which the North Carolina Medical Board requires.
+(This requirement can be waived if you’ve been certified/recertified by an approved specialty board within the past ten years; see medical licensure requirements.).

-• You must qualify for a full medical license in the state of North Carolina
+- You must qualify for a full medical license in North Carolina.

 Foreign Medical Graduates